 This section outlines key EU level regulations in the health domain.
-Several of these were already mentioned in 0.
 This section provides further background on these regulations and adds other relevant regulations in the domain.
 Any digital health solution is subject to a wide range of regulations, from such as the GDPR, MDR/IVDR and more recent legislation such as the Data Governance Act and the proposed Data Act.
 However, digital health solutions also have to comply with a wide range of health sector-specific legislation at national and regional level, which can often impact on the way in which EU law is applied in practice.